cander/til/misc/wisdom.md

 - "Be ready to revise any system, scrap any method, abandon any theory, if the success of the job requires it." - Henry Ford (via [Cal Newport](https://www.newyorker.com/culture/office-space/solving-the-productivity-paradox))
+- "The universe is change.
+Life is opinion." - Marcus Aurelius